Baarilliant-ai/alive-mod/getting_started/index.md

 ## Key Features

-- **AI-Powered Conversations**: Talk naturally with villagers about anything in the Minecraft world
+- **Intelligent Conversations**: Talk naturally with villagers about anything in the Minecraft world
 - **Profession-Based Knowledge**: Villagers have expertise based on their profession
 - **Custom Prompts**: Create custom personalities and backstories for named villagers
 - **World Building**: Set global prompts that apply to all unnamed villagers